Many people don’t realize that hemp has been legal in the United States since the passage of the 2014 Federal Farm Bill.

 There is general agreement that chemical components of cannabis, called cannabinoids, activate specific receptors throughout the body to product effects in the central nervous system and the immune system.

-The organic full-spectrum terpene rich PCR hemp oil that we use in Healthy Hemp Pet Company products appear to have health benefits when used by companion animals.
+The organic full-spectrum terpene rich Full Spectrum hemp oil that we use in Healthy Hemp Pet Company products appear to have health benefits when used by companion animals.
 Anecdotal evidence also suggests that phytocannabinoids from industrial hemp may help to support overall health by reducing aggression, anxiety and behavior problems though this has not yet been studied in companion animals.

 Our products have helped our companion animals.
 We thought they might help yours too.